 And occasionally, Skulker plays this role to Vlad.

-Allan in The Adventures of Tintin is the closest the series has to a Dragon.
+Allan in Tintin is the closest the series has to a Dragon.
 First he's an associate of Omar Ben Salaad, then ultimate Big Bad Rastapopoulos.
 A bullying, volatile, aggressive creep, the only person he kowtows to is his boss of the time, although he doesn't always respect him.
 His longstanding relationship with the Captain means he's good at mental cruelty too.

 Jonny Quest episode "Dragons of Ashida": Sumi to his master Dr. Ashida.